jconnell11/tof_cam/README.md

     py tof_cam.py 1

 If you want to make changes to the DLL, the [win](win) directory has the associated Visual Studio Community 2022 project ("tof_cam.sln") and source files.
-Be sure to move any new DLL version to the top level directory when done.
+Be sure to compile the "Release" configuration and move any new DLL version to your application "lib" subdirectory when done.

 ---

-December 2024 - Jonathan Connell - jconnell@alum.mit.edu
+January 2025 - Jonathan Connell - jconnell@alum.mit.edu